 The La Nina Forecast for 2021

-By looking at the developing conditions, NOAA predicts that La Niña will be in effect from December to February this year.
+By looking at the developing conditions, NOAA predicts that La Niña will be in effect from December 2021 to February 2022.

 2021 will be the second La Niña year in a row, a phenomenon known as “double dip”.
 Wetter conditions are predicted for the Northwest - the Rockies, Great Lakes, Ohio Valley, and Alaska.
 Temperatures are also expected to drop in these regions.
 The Southwest will continue to experience little precipitation and drought conditions.